-Discover why grassland birds are the hidden gems of the prairie as well as some of the best birding locations to spot them.
+Discover why prairie birds are the hidden gems of the grasslands, as well as some of the best birding locations to spot them.

 When you think of the historic Great Plains, you probably imagine vast herds of bison grazing across the prairie.
 While this image is certainly accurate, those bison weren’t alone.
-Living alongside these substantial mammals were flocks of feathered friends often referred to as grassland birds.
+Living alongside these substantial mammals were flocks of grassland or prairie birds.

 About 40 species of North American birds are considered grassland specialists, but unfortunately, many populations have seen declines that mirror that of the bison.
 Still, while they might not be nearly as abundant as they once were, you can find these captivating birds if you know where to look.